 Presentation Focus: Action Plan for the prevention and treatment of Pressure Ulcers for the improvement in the quality of care with immobilized patients of size.

 Stephen Laidlaw has 30 years of experience from various positions within the healthcare industry and is the Export manager at Care of Sweden AB where he has worked for the last 5 years.

 During the last 10 years or so Stephen has taken a special interest in the prevention of Pressure Care injuries and how the industry can support healthcare through the development and supply of innovative and cost effective products in both the prevention and the treatment of pressure care injuries.

 Stephen works globally and has visited Australia and New Zealand many times holding seminars and workshops.

-Special Guest Speaker at Auckland: Dave Letele from the Buttabean Motivation Programme
+Special Guest Speaker at Auckland and Rotorua: Dave Letele from the Buttabean Motivation Programme

 The BBM Program is an initiative that heals the mind, body, and spirit.
 Since 2014, they’ve been focused on educating, supporting and training New Zealand communities that have been struggling with obesity, diabetes and heart disease.
 They run free boot camps all over Auckland, helping thousands of people change their lives, but we’re on a mission to change thousands more.

 The BBM Program is led by David Letele (also known as the Brown Buttabean).
 Having lost over 100kg through good nutrition and exercise, he now dedicates his time to helping others do the same by teaching them how to live the BBM lifestyle – Brain, Body, Movement.
 They have helped New Zealand communities lose 1000s of kilos, and even helped reverse type 2 diabetes.
 To date, the programme has reached over 8000 members and saved countless lives, with your help, they could reach thousands more.

 To learn more about the programme, and to find out how you can support them, visit www.thebbmprogram.com